miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 (ICO) is an event in which a new cryptocurrency sells advance tokens from its overall coinbase, in exchange for upfront capital.
 ICOs are frequently used for developers of a new cryptocurrency to raise capital.

+## IPFS

+InterPlanetary File System (IPFS) is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing hypermedia in a distributed file system.

 ## Keccak-256

 The hashing algorithm used in Ethereum.